mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 *Often the greatest challenge is finding what you already have.*

 Discovery and exploration are just as important as computation.
-By extending the Blaze's expression system to collections of datasets we create a smooth user experience from first introductions to data all the way to analytic queries and saving results.
+By extending the Blaze's expression system to hierarchies of datasets we create a smooth user experience from first introductions to data all the way to analytic queries and saving results.

 This work was easy.
 The pluggable architecture of Blaze made it surprisingly simple to extend the Blaze model from tables and arrays to collections of tables and arrays.
-We wrote about [20 significant lines of code](https://github.com/ContinuumIO/blaze/pull/825) for each supported backend.
+We wrote about [40 significant lines of code](https://github.com/ContinuumIO/blaze/pull/825) for each supported backend.